nqpz/naghni/README.rst

 situations that require a restart.

 Naghni is free software under the terms of the GNU General Public License version 3 (or any later version).
-The author of Naghni is Niels Serup, contactable at ns@metanohi.org .
 This is version 0.1 of the program.
 Naghni includes program data created by other people and under other free licenses; the details can be found in the file LICENSING.txt.